StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

-**Mod authors:** ASillyNeko, Frann, 07zj, Nachos, StoneCold, and Aphelion

 (Thank you to ASILLYNEKO and FRANN for making the original Extended Attrition mod!)

-This is a heavily modified version of Extended Attrition.
+Frontier Overhaul is a heavily modified version of Extended Attrition.
 This is meant to be an immersive, hardcore solo experience, like playing the TF|2 campaign on Master difficulty.
 NPCs are now an actual threat that will kill you if you aren't careful!
 You'll need to pick and choose your battles, use cover, and retreat when necessary to survive.

 This mod currently includes: